 1. On June 9, 2015, the City of Chicago's Finance Department issued a ruling extending the city's 9% "Amusement Tax" to cover Internet-based streaming video services such as Netflix, Internet-based streaming audio and music services such as Spotify, and Internet-based gaming services such as Xbox Live - services the City has never taxed before and which the City Council has never authorized the Finance Department to tax.
-This lawsuit challenges that ruling for exceeding the Finance Department's authority and as a violation of the federal Internet Tax Freedom Act, 47 U.S.C. § 151 note (2015).
+This lawsuit challenges that ruling for exceeding the Finance Department's authority, as a violation of the federal Internet Tax Freedom Act, 47 U.S.C. § 151 note (2015), and as a violation of the Illinois and federal constitutions.